-You’ve seen (and fallen in love with) the wallpaper trend of 2017, but not like this.
+You’ve seen (and fallen in love with) the recent wallpaper trend, but not like this.

 Twin sisters and co-owners of Chrisara Designs, Christa Schmitz and Sara Schmitz Olson, have executed murals, backdrops and a variety of commissioned art projects for businesses and individuals all over 417-land.
 Now they’re spilling the DIY details of a recent design project: a big, bold, botanical pattern painted on every wall of Olson’s downstairs bathroom.

 The idea for the project came from the renewal of the patterned wallpaper trend, Olson says.
 However, she and Schmitz decided

 to forgo the wallpaper commitment.
 Instead, they settled on a pattern inspired by the April 2016 cover of 417 Magazine and used acrylic craft paints to apply their own design to the walls.
 “The floral pattern [we found] was a perfect choice to recreate our own enlarged version on the walls,” Olson says.

 They started by sketching their preliminary ideas, measuring and mapping out the wall designs on paper.
 That way when it came time to execute, all they had to do was measure and create.
 Throughout the process, “it was something to look forward to each evening and made us forget the stress of the day,” Olson says.